OE4AMW/cx300-control/README.md

 This project is a demo application for controlling a Polycom CX300 USB phone using the USB HID protocol.
 It can intercept keypresses, audio state and set the display text.

-Detailed protocol specifications can be found at my blog post:
+Detailed protocol specifications can be found at my blog post: [Reverse engineering the Polycom CX300 USB phone](https://bsmulders.com/2018/04/polycom-cx300/)

 ## Usage